MicrosoftDocs/sql-docs/docs/sql-server/synapse-link/synapse-link-sql-server-change-feed.md

 ---
-title: "Azure Synapse Link for SQL Server change feed"
+title: "Azure Synapse Link change feed for SQL Server 2022 and Azure SQL Database"
-description: Learn about the Azure Synapse Link for SQL Server change feed, introduced for SQL Server 2022 to allow for real-time analytics of data from SQL Server to Azure Synapse. ms.date: 05/24/2022 ms.prod: sql ms.reviewer: ""
+description: Learn about the Azure Synapse Link for SQL Server change feed, introduced for SQL Server 2022 and Azure SQL Database to allow for real-time analytics of data from SQL Server or Azure SQL Database to Azure Synapse. ms.date: 05/24/2022 ms.prod: sql ms.reviewer: ""